mohsen3/PrettyObject/README.md

 ```
 ./gradlew build
 ```
-on Unix line machines or
+on Unix like machines or

 ```
 gradle.bat build
 ```
 on Windows.
 You should have JDK (>=1.5) installed.
-The script download all the requirements, including `gradle`, and build the library.
+The script downloads all the requirements, including `gradle`, and build the library.

+# Example